-You should first build the topology and then explore tcp's throughput with the following scenarios:
+TCP's throughput is explored with the following scenarios:

-- Two competing connections: one TCP sender and one UDP sender that share the bottleneck link.
-Modify the packet loss experienced by the TCP sender by changing the sending rate of the UDP flow.
-Use FTP application over TCP and CBR traffic over UDP (so that the background traffic is deterministic). - Two competing connections as above, but now the packet sizes and interarrival times of the UDP sender should be exponentially distributed.
-Modify the packet loss by changing the average interarrival time of the UDP packets. - A homogeneous TCP population: See what happens when you use several TCP sources (vary the number of TCP sources from 1 to 50).
+- 1. Two competing connections: one TCP sender and one UDP sender that share the bottleneck link.
+The packet loss experienced by the TCP sender is modified by changing the sending rate of the UDP flow.
+FTP application is used over TCP and CBR traffic over UDP (i.e., the background traffic is deterministic). - 2.
+Two competing connections as above, but now the interarrival times of the UDP sender are exponentially distributed.
+The packet loss is modified by changing the average interarrival time of the UDP packets. - 3.
+A homogeneous TCP population: The packet loss is modified by increasing the number of TCP sources.
 Since the TCP sources have same window sizes and same RTT's, the throughput of one TCP sender should equal the throughput of the aggregate divided by the number of TCP sources.